-Grünenthal considers the outbreak and spread of Covid-19 to be a serious situation and fully recognises its responsibilities related to safeguarding the well-being and safety of our employees, ensuring an uninterrupted supply of our medicines for patients, and supporting communities with curbing the Covid-19 outbreak.
+Grünenthal considers the outbreak and spread of Covid-19 to be a serious situation and fully recognises its responsibilities related to safeguarding the well-being and safety of our employees.
+We work to ensure an uninterrupted supply of our medicines for patients and supporting communities with curbing the Covid-19 outbreak.

 Currently, many countries are implementing additional measures to curb the spread of the virus, as the rate of infections is rising around the world.
 We have therefore re-confirmed our global guidance, which clearly states the minimum requirements that must be followed regardless of the specific national situation.